pymc-devs/pytensor/doc/extending/scan.rst

 two next terms of the sequence.

 **MITMOT (multiple input taps, multiple output taps)** : These outputs exist but they cannot be directly created by the user.
-They can appear in an Pytensor graph as a result of taking the gradient of the output of a `Scan` with respect to its inputs: This will result in the creation of a new `Scan` node used to compute the gradients of the first `Scan` node.
+They can appear in an PyTensor graph as a result of taking the gradient of the output of a `Scan` with respect to its inputs: This will result in the creation of a new `Scan` node used to compute the gradients of the first `Scan` node.
 If the original `Scan` had SITSOTs